tstuefe/JEP387/jep.md

 ### Code clarity

-It is the intention of this proposal that, when implemented, code complexity should ideally go down.
-Or at least not increase by much.
+It is the intention of this proposal that, when implemented, code complexity should actually go down.

 Description